🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Investors who want to buy low may find it helpful to pay attention to pricing trends or technical indicators.
 Tracking trends for individual securities, for a particular stock market sector, or the market as a whole can help investors get a sense of what kind of momentum is driving prices.

 For instance, an investor wondering how low a stock price can go can look at technical indicator trends to identify significant pricing dips or rises in the stock’s history.
-This can make it easier to determine when a stock or security has reached its bottom, opening the door for buying opportunities.
-Conversely, investors can also use trends to evaluate when a stock has likely reached its high point, indicating that it’s prime time to sell.
+This could, potentially, help determine when a stock or security has reached its bottom, opening the door for buying opportunities.
+Conversely, investors may also use trends to evaluate when a stock has likely reached its high point, indicating that it’s prime time to sell.

 3. Use Moving Averages